 The project was also a financial disaster due to greatly underestimated construction costs.
 Developers originally predicted the project would only cost $250,000 but it ended up costing $700,000.

-For fifty years, day and night, trains brought about 3.5000 railroad cars of gravel from Needham and other areas each day.
+For fifty years, day and night, trains brought about 3,500 railroad cars of gravel from Needham and other areas each day.
 When the Great Fire of 1872 destroyed much of the city, rubble from the fire was used to fill in the bay.